On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Numerical results

-All these computations can be done for different boundary condition and after drawing the curves, the winding number can be computed, as explained in Section~\ref{sec:windingnbr}, to conclude on stability and that the purpose of the following subsection.
+All these computations can be done for different boundary conditions and after drawing the curves, the winding number can be computed, as explained in Section~\ref{sec:windingnbr}, to tackle stability and that the purpose of the following subsection.